ia7medd/github-gists-integration/README.md

 # Development decisions

-was thinking to implement Redux saga to listen to state change and fire the dispatch but it wasn't in the requirements.

 <b>Why create react app</b>
 create react app prepare everything to start modern single page with react and save a lot of time in setup the build configuration.